MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-sheet-scan.md

 1. Select **Project Settings** in the top-right toolbar.
 2. Select the **Advanced** tab.
 3. Select **Enable Google Sheet scan** setting.
 Once enabled, the sheet scan is automatically included as part of the general scan.
-4. After you have updated this setting, a Google Spreadsheet permissions check is triggered.
-Make sure Google Sheets spreadsheets permission is granted.

 ## Sheet scan reports